Help us match you with local pros in your area

 There are no state-level licensing requirements for HVAC contractors in Kansas.
 However, your city or municipality may enforce its own local certification or licensing requirements.
 You should verify that your company meets all necessary standards and that it has an active Kansas business license.
 You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
 Choose a company with positive reviews and testimonials about fantastic customer experiences.

-A trustworthy HVAC company will back its repair services and installations with a warranty.
-The longer and more comprehensive the coverage terms, the better.
-Carefully review warranty terms for each contractor and choose the company that provides the best protection at a reasonable price.
+A trustworthy HVAC company will stand behind its repair services and equipment installations with a warranty.
+The longer and more comprehensive the warranty coverage, the better.
+Carefully review the fine print for each contractor and choose the provider that offers the most protection within your budget.

-You should have your HVAC system inspected approximately twice a year.
-After completing their inspection, your technician will inform you what services are required.
-You should also schedule an inspection if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have an inspection if you notice any new issues, like strange noises, unusual smells, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider a smart thermostat.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).